gmc-code/PC-Microbit-Extension-backup/docs/games/tilt_pixels.rst

 .. py:method:: acc_x_change()

-    | Return an integer that will be used to move the pixel left to right.
+    | Return an integer that will be used to move the pixel left or right.
     | Values are: -1 to move to the left, 0 for no change and 1 to move to the right.
-    | A sensitivity of 300 is exceeded with a small tilt.
+    | A sensitivity of 300 can be exceeded with a small tilt.

 .. code-block:: python

     class TiltPixels:
         ...

         def acc_x_change(self):
             sensitivity = 300